Shopify’s Interview Process & Questions

 Step 4: Onsite

-Shopify’s onsite lasts roughly 4 hours and includes the following steps:
+Shopify’s onsite lasts roughly 4 hours and consists of the following steps:

 - Technical deep dive (1 hour)

-- Possibly system design (1 hour; usually just for senior/staff-level engineers)
+- Possibly system design (1 hour; just for senior/staff-level engineers)

 Technical Deep Dive